 I am thankful for the work I do, the people I meet in daily life and for the privilege of working with young, and not so young people from various backgrounds/nationalities and cultures.
 Leadership comes in different styles and Chaplaincy is a form of leadership in that it fosters relationships, awakens possibilities and empowers others.

-As a missionary Congregation we experience dealing with difference in multi-cultures and with different faiths.
+As a missionary Congregation, we experience dealing with differences in multi-cultures and with different faiths.
 My time in the Philippines enhances my ability to welcome difference, as well as celebrate it.

 Work at the coal-face of Chaplaincy is a commitment to the margins and to a value system that sometimes is at odds with a business model of education.
 It responds to the agenda of needs that call to us today.
 Sometimes these needs (kindness, care, support, hospitality, prayer and stillness) are considered as optional extras in a world where finance and business is the currency of the day.

 This ministry shapes my life as a Presentation Sister.
 The many bits and pieces that are entailed in Chaplaincy provide a colourful background to what is unfolding and happening in Ireland at this time.
 For this I am grateful.
 “Where one is, all are”.

 (This text is an extract from an article written by Sr Bernadette Purcell for the Summer/Winter 2018 Issue of Bachlóga, a quarterly magazine of the Presentation Sisters Union – North East Ireland.
 The full article is available in this publication at https://presentationsistersne.ie/siolta-bachloga-newsletters/ ).